rust-lang/rust/text/0000-unstable-sort.md

 code to review.

-It might be surprising to discover cases where `slice::sort` is faster than `slice::unstable_sort`.
+It might be surprising to discover cases where `slice::sort` is faster than `slice::sort_unstable`.
 However, these peculiarities can be explained in documentation.

 # Alternatives